Giants vs. Diamondbacks Player Props Betting Odds

 Estrada Stats

-- Estrada has seven doubles, six home runs, eight walks and 14 RBI (46 total hits).
-He has stolen 10 bases.
+- Estrada has 46 hits with seven doubles, six home runs, eight walks and 14 RBI.
+He's also stolen 11 bases.

 Estrada Recent Games